 Our digital devices have made online shopping more secure and convenient than ever1.
 But, buyers beware – not all online stores are created equal.
 And that’s especially true when it comes to glasses.

 Here are 8 things to know before you buy glasses online.

 What good are new glasses if they break instantly or the lenses scratch easily?
 Look for an online retailer who can offer durable frames.
-Do they offer brands known for quality?
-Do they offer the same high-quality brand names offered by the better brick & mortar vision centers?
-Make sure the retailer offers high-quality polycarbonate lenses, no-glare and scratch-resistant treatments, and UV protection.
+And make sure they offer lenses and add-ons to fit your lifestyle and protect your eyes — things like polycarbonate lenses, anti-glare and scratch-resistant treatments, and UV protection.
 Also, if you have children or play sports, look to see if your shop offers high-impact resistance lenses.